The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Written by Jill Hare, Editor of TheApple

 Over 3 million people call themselves educators in the U.S. today.
-In the next few years, hundreds of thousands of teachers will be retiring, mostly from the baby boomer generation.
-One million educators are currently over the age of 50--almost a third of the teaching force--and the next decade will provide roughly one million vacancies for prospective educators.
+In the next few years, hundreds of thousands of teachers are likely to be retiring, mostly from the baby boomer generation.
+One million educators are currently over the age of 50--almost a third of the teaching force--and the next decade may provide roughly one million vacancies for prospective educators.

 Isn't the Market Saturated?